sudonym-i/GRU_trade_engine/README.md

 chmod +x automated_setup.sh
 ./automated_setup.sh
 ```
-This will walk you through the entire setup, and can start the engine for you **(capable of handling everything for you)**
+This will walk you through the entire setup, installing all dependencies and training models.
+You can use this interface to get your engine actively running on your hardware, no extra steps neccesary.

 ---